MkFoster/react-native-photo-tutorial/README.md

 This tutorial will show you how to build a simple Expo Managed React-Native photo app.
 The app simply allows you to select a photo from your library or take a photo with the camera and then displays it on the main screen.
 It is intended to be a boilerplate to get you started building your own photo app.

-To get started, we will need a React-Native project.
+First, we will need a React-Native project.
 You can follow these instructions to set up a project or create a React-Native project using Expo or your preferred method.

 ## Prerequisites